 SA2 lacks clarity regarding what network slice isolation is really expected to mean from SA3 angle and the impacts on the selection of a solution for AMF Reallocation.
 For instance, why is it important to avoid support of N14 (AMF-AMF interactions) for network slice isolation?
 Which security threat is avoided by removing the support of N14 within a PLMN?
 Would privacy loss be acceptable for the benefit of accessing directly the right AMF?

+Comment5: Absolute isolation of AMF would be rarely required, for example, for certain government agencies.
+But as long as RAN, and other common network functions are shared, to achieve total isolation would not be possible.

+If the assumption is that, one of the NFs within the 5GC is a bad actor and it can pose as a legitimate NF, then it may be possible to establish N14 with the isolated AMF.
+In such a case, target AMF wouldn’t be fully isolated and can be induced to respond to N14 procedures.

+Only by knowing the NSSAI, RAN would be able to route the UE to the correct AMF.
+To route the UE to the correct target AMF either the UE need to include the NSSAI in the RRC message (as currently specified) or the UE need to be instructed to make a onetime exception to include NSSAI while attaching to the network again.
+This solution is captured in

 SA2 invites SA3 to provide definition of the necessary isolation requirements from SA3 perspective and the security aspects or solutions that SA2 needs to take into account, and for feedback on the scenarios where network slice isolation takes place in a PLMN, and the security impacts that derive from it.
 Other proposals to resolve the issue are also welcome.